-The Cambodia COVID-19 Emergency Response Project is being prepared under the World Bank's Environment and Social Framework (ESF).
+The budget for component 1 above has been increased from US\$ 8.5 million to US\$ 9.71, thanks to the additional financing of US\$ 1.21 million from the Pandemic Emergency Financing Facility (PEF).
+The Cambodia COVID-19 Emergency Response Project and its additional financing are being prepared under the World Bank's Environment and Social Framework (ESF).
 As per the Environmental and Social Standard ESS 10 Stakeholders Engagement and Information Disclosure, the implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination and intimidation.